IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 If you have any questions, please contact us at email@example.com.

-All non-degree, and graduate certificate students can receive benefits from the G.I.
+All master’s degree, graduate certificate and non-degree students can receive benefits from the G.I.
 Bill or V.A.
 Tuition Assistance.